henriqueholtz/fullcycle/fc30/api-gateway-kong-k8s/README.md

 ### Installation

+See `./initial-create.sh`
+See `./finish-create-and-run-testkube.sh`

 Note: In some shells you can needs the prefix `sh` (example: `sh infra/kong-k8s/kind/kind.sh` )

 - Create `kind` cluster => `infra/kong-k8s/kind/kind.sh`
 - Add additional repos on `helm`
 - Apply `prometheus` with `helm` => `infra/kong-k8s/misc/prometheus/prometheus.sh`
 - Import dashboard of prometheus (7424 ) on grafana (needs port-forward)
+  - In case the error, maybe can be the metrics name of the dashboard
 - Apply `kong` with `helm` => `infra/kong-k8s/kong/kong.sh`
 - Apply `keycloak` with `helm` => `infra/kong-k8s/misc/keycloak/keycloak.sh`
 - Apply/Create Apps with => `infra/kong-k8s/misc/apps/apps.sh`